shri142/Key-Logger-/README.md

 # Key-Logger-
-This simple Keylogger in python
+This is simple Keylogger in python